ernestio/ernest-site-docs/content/downloads/index.md

 ### From 2.x.x to 2.y.y

-1. Run the setup script: `./upgrade`
+1. Run the upgrade script: `./upgrade`